dthpham/sminterpolate/docs/Setting-Up-OpenCL.md

    * If you're using Intel or AMD: amd-opencl-icd (it supports both).

 ### Arch Linux:
 Typically, you just need to install at least one vendor-specific OpenCL implementation that supports your hardware.
-For NVIDIA, install [opencl-nvidia](https://www.archlinux.org/packages/extra/x86_64/opencl-nvidia/), or [intel-opencl-runtime](https://aur.archlinux.org/packages/intel-opencl-runtime/) if you're using an Intel device.
+For NVIDIA install [opencl-nvidia](https://www.archlinux.org/packages/extra/x86_64/opencl-nvidia/), or [intel-opencl-runtime](https://aur.archlinux.org/packages/intel-opencl-runtime/) if you're using an Intel device.

 **Tip:** Refer to the Arch [GPGPU wiki page](https://wiki.archlinux.org/index.php/GPGPU) for more information.

 ## Device compatibility
-For hardware accelerated rendering with BF, you will need to have:
+For hardware accelerated rendering with BF you will need:

 1. A `FULL_PROFILE` hardware device that supports OpenCL 1.2 or above
 2. Max Work Group Size greater than 256